toddcf/code-snippets/javascript/arrays/loops/map.md

 Loops through an array and returns a brand new array (which is something forEach does not do).
 The advantage is that you do not alter your original array and create problems in the codebase.

+*Note that the array returned by Map will always be the same length as the original array.*

 This is the most widely used array helper.

 ## Example: Double Each Number in an Array and Push Each One into a New Array